 Note that delays of the two-way connection can vary from one channel manager and PMS providers to another.
 Therefore, you should ensure the channel manager you choose seamlessly integrates with your current PMS.

 This completely depends on your technical knowledge (or the one of an employee who will be operating the channel manager).
 If you doubt your ability to navigate complex user interfaces effectively, consider finding a solution with a simple, user-friendly interface that doesn't require much training.

 Provide free trial account

-Reliable providers often offer a free trial period for their products before they start charging their clients so you can be persuaded of their value.
+Reliable providers often offer a free trial period for their products before they start charging their clients, so you can be persuaded of their value.

 Being offered a free trial helps you to evaluate your hotel difference before and after using the Channel Manager.
 You will already start to see how much time it saves you and the flexibility it brings to managing your online delivery during this free trial period.
-After using the channel manager, you could also find an increased number in bookings and revenue.
+After using the channel manager, you could also find an increased number of bookings and revenue.
 This encourages you to invest in such a system to make IT easier for you.

 Connected with your sales channels

 Visitors can find you on different websites from which they are able to book rooms in your hotel.
 Whether a direct channel like your own hotel website or an indirect channel like all OTAs (Online Travel Agencies) that you're connected to.